Registration Options

 3. Identify appropriate stimulant medication alternatives during a medication shortage.

-1. Outline how artificial intelligence programs can be used to enhance patient care.
+1. Examine how artificial intelligence programs can be used to enhance mental health care.

-2. Recognize limitations and ethical concerns associated with using artificial intelligence programs in healthcare.
+2. Describe the limitations and ethical concerns associated with using artificial intelligence programs in the provision of mental health care.

-3. Identify next steps for integrating artificial intelligence into clinical pharmacy practice in psychiatry.
+3. Assess infrastructure needs for integrating artificial intelligence into psychiatric clinical practice.

 Benzodiazepine-Induced Neurological Dysfunction

-1. Identify a patient with benzodiazepine-induced neurological dysfunction (BIND).
+1. Evaluate current literature that supports a diagnosis of benzodiazepine-induced neurological dysfunction (BIND).

-2. Determine risk factors and prevention strategies for development of BIND.
+2. Identify risk factors and/or prevention strategies for development of BIND.

 Impact of Microaggressions on Practice